 The make the Irish more acceptable in the urban milieu, the Church had to moderate some of the responses that had become an integral part of Irish culture under British rule.
 Drunkenness and alcoholism were endemic, almost genetic, among the Irish.
 In rural Ireland, drinking served as an escape from an harsh environment; in Toronto, as in other urban centres, it contributed to a number of related social problems and was attached closely to the Shebeen Society.
 Within that society, Irish males gathered to discuss politics, plan ethnic strategy and mete out vengence against those of the Irish community who had broken customary laws, or against Orangemen who had been abusive.
+30

 Through the schools and from the pulpit, especially during the Mission, the Church preached temperance.
 Sobriety was a prerequisite for membership in Irish Catholic benevolent organizations.
 And with the growth of temperance societies there followed a reduction in the amount of alcoholism and the extreme form of drinking that had been associated with wild weddings and wakes.
 The Shebeen Society had served its purpose and, although the Church influenced the drinking habits of the Irish to some extent, public hotels were commonly utilized by the Irish who still enjoyed their poteen.
-Too, in 1850, Bishop Charbonnel condemned the rowdy, disruptive and destructive custom of the Shivaree.
-The Shivaree, borrowed from French Canadian culture, had been adopted by the Irish in the Diocese of Toronto as a drunken, housewarming
+31 Too, in 1850, Bishop Charbonnel condemned the rowdy, disruptive and destructive custom of the Shivaree.
+The Shivaree, borrowed from French Canadian culture, had been adopted by the Irish in the Diocese of Toronto as a drunken, housewarming reception for newly married couples, or as a show of distaste for what the Irish community considered an unsuitable match.
+Vestiges of that adaptation and the term 'shivaree' are still used in York County today.
+32

-&lt;sup>29 ATA, St. Paul's and St. Michael's Cemetery Records, 1850-60.
+29 ATA, St. Paul's and St. Michael's Cemetery Records, 1850-60.

-&lt;sup>30 ATA, Charbonnel Papers, and Lynch Papers provide temperance related material; and the Records of the St. Vincent de Paul Society.
+30 ATA, Charbonnel Papers, and Lynch Papers provide temperance related material; and the Records of the St. Vincent de Paul Society.